geekboxzone/mmallow_docs_source.android.com/src/source/initializing.md

 as those would end up sharing an output directory, with unpredictable results.

-This is only supported on branches newer than 4.0.x (IceCreamSandwich).
+This is only supported on Jelly Bean (4.1) and newer, including the master branch.

 # Setting up a Mac OS X build environment #